-According to the last census conducted in 2015, approximately 75% of the population of CARANA are Christian.
-About 35% of the population are Protestant Lutherans and Baptists, while 40% are Roman Catholic.
-Islam is practised by over 20% of the population, mainly in the South/West.
-The vast majority of Muslims are Sunni, who overwhelmingly live in the West of CARANA.
-However, there are small but active Shia communities in the South of CARANA and along the coastal plains.
-Several Sunni groups are extremist in nature and have instituted Sharia Law in the southwestern areas of LEPPKO.
-On the other hand, syncretism and indigenous beliefs form a vital part of many Caranians’ religious experience.
+According to the last census conducted in 2015, approximately 75% of the population of Carana is Christian.
+About 35% are Protestant Lutherans and Baptists, while 40% are Roman Catholic.
+Islam is practised by over 20% of the population, mainly in the south and west.
+The vast majority of Muslims are Sunni, who overwhelmingly live in the west of Carana.
+However, there are small but active Shia communities in the south of Carana and along the coastal plains.
+Several Sunni groups are extremist in nature and have instituted sharia law in the south-western areas of Leppko.
+On the other hand, syncretism and Indigenous beliefs form a vital part of the religious experience of many Caranese.

-In terms of ethnic distribution, the majority of the Falin are predominantly Christians, while the majority of the Kori and Tatsi are Sunni Muslim.
+In terms of ethnic distribution, the majority of the Falin are Christians, while the majority of the Kori and Tatsi are Sunni Muslim.
 Indigenous beliefs, which have been embedded in the main religions, are practised by parts of the population.